Cellular IoT (LTE-M and NB-IoT)

 GEO Satellites

-Geosynchronous, and the subset Geostationary, satellites orbit at the same speed as Earth due to the large distance (almost 36 000 km) from the Earth's surface.
-A GEO satellite will appear stationary in the sky over a region able to cover as much as 1/3 of the globe.
+Geo synchronous, and the subset Geo stationary, satellites orbit at the same speed as Earth due to the large distance (almost 36 000 km) from the Earth's surface.
+A GEO satellite will therefore appear stationary in the sky over a region, able to cover as much as 1/3 of the globe.
 This again means that the satellite is always available for your device and also always in sight of an earth station located in the same region.
-GEO satellites reflect the signals sent from your IoT device back to earth without any processing.

-The satellite will be transparent to your device and communication flows between your device and an eNB or ‘cell tower’ also on the ground.
-Data sent can therefore reach your cloud service while the NTN connection is active.
+GEO satellites generally reflect the signals sent from your IoT device back to earth without any processing.
+The satellite will therefore be transparent to your device and communication happens between your device and an eNB or ‘cell tower’ also on the ground.
+Data sent can therefore reach your cloud service while the NTN connection still is active.

-With more services coming, this is now broadening to IoT use cases which often also have very limited need of data, but have important messaging where constant coverage and relatively low latency is a must-have.
+With more services coming, this is now broadening to IoT use cases which often also have very limited need of data but have important messaging where constant coverage and relatively low latency is a must-have.

 LEO Satellites